The Edward H. "Ted" Mullin '06 Memorial Fellowship Prize in History

-The 2014 Edward H. (Ted) Mullin Memorial Fellowship recipient/s are shown above.
-They were honored at Honors Convo, Friday, May 30, 2014, in Skinner Memorial Chapel.
+Our 2014 Edward H. (Ted) Mullin Memorial Fellowship recipients were honored at Honors Convo, Friday, May 30, 2014, in Skinner Memorial Chapel.

 Marina Herrera-Heintz.
 The Cabinet and the Crisis: Stanley Baldwin's Government in the Abdication Papers.
 Marina traveled to London to review the Abdication Files at the National Archives.
 She reviewed the minutes and reports of the Prime Minister’s meetings, examined telegrams exchanged between Britain and other nations within its dominions, the King’s Protector’s files, and the files of the Metropolitan police, which contain reports on the pair from Special Branch.
 She also explored resources available at the National Archives to show how, when monarchies were crumbling throughout Europe, the British Monarchy was able not only to survive, but also to flourish.

 Jonathan Kagan-Kans.
 The 'Good' Nazi: SS Obergruppenfuhrer Erich von dem Bach-Zelewski and the Role of Nazi Morality in the Holocaust.
 Jonathan spent a month in Berlin at the Berlin Bundesarchiv and the Staatsbibliothek.
 He applied cultural history and the history of everyday life to the letters, diaries, and army publications of Nazi SS-personnel in order to understand the mentality of soldiers in the Einsatzgruppen.
 Jonathan’s intensive research offers insight into the minds of some of the most notorious soldiers of the Nazi Regime.

 Also shared their research projects are the recipients of two other student summer fellowships:

 In Taek Hong (The Allen and Irene Salisbury Fellowship): "North Korean War Orphanages in Poland and Romania, 1951-1959: the Contest behind the Ideal of Socialist Internationalism and the Question of the Orphans' Self Identification."

 Ellen McKinstry (Class of 1963 Research Fellowship): "Living History: The Continued Discord of the Northern Irish Troubles."